parnoldx/nasc/README.md

 ## Installation
-If you are using elementary OS **Loki**, in order to add a PPA you might need to first run
+If you are using elementary OS **Loki** just search for NaSC in AppCenter

-	sudo apt-get install software-properties-common

 PPA: nasc-team/daily